sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 _All teammates should join these channels and check them regularly_

-- #announcements - To share critical information with all Sourcegraph teammates.
+- #announce-company - To share critical information with all Sourcegraph teammates.
 Messages here are shared with ALL teammates at Sourcegraph.
   - Note: Posting permissions are limited to keep the signal-to-noise ratio high.
 Teammates should use emojis and threads to engage with content.
   - If you need access to post in #announcements, please send a message to #internal-comms and tag Madison Clark.
 - #exec-ama - This channel makes it easy to ask Sourcegraph leadership any question and get an answer.
 Responses will be shared within 48 hours.
 [Follow these instructions ](https://github.com/sourcegraph/handbook/edit/main/content/company-info-and-process/communication/team_chat.md#more-on-exec-ama)when submitting a question.